 - Your principal home is termed an “exempt asset” when it comes to the social security assets test.
-However, amounts in super are counted under the assets test and generally subject to deeming under the income test.
+However, amounts in super are counted under the assets test and generally subject to deeming under the income test if you are old enough to apply for age pension (currently 65.5 or older).
 This means a downsizer contribution could reduce, even eliminate, any means-tested social security payments (eg, the age pension) and associated pensioner concession card.
 A downsizer contribution could also impact your eligibility for a Commonwealth Seniors Health Card.

 - Another important thing to consider is that if you intend making non-concessional contributions in addition to a downsizer contribution, timing the contributions may be critical.
 This is because non-concessional contributions should be made before, or at least in the same financial year as downsizer contributions in case the downsizer contribution pushes your Total Superannuation Balance (TSB) above $1.6m.
 If your TSB on 30 June is $1.6m or more, your non-concessional contributions cap in future financial years will reduce to nil.
 In comparison, you can still make a downsizer contributions when the TSB is $1.6m or more.

 - It’s also worth calling out that the home must be affixed to land so that means caravans, houseboats, or other mobile homes are not eligible.

 - Downsizer contributions cannot be used to claim a tax deduction.

 - It’s also a one-off event and only one home sale ever is eligible for downsizer contributions.
 So if you sell a home and contribute less than the $300,000 maximum you are not able to make subsequent “make up” downsizer contributions on a later sale.